 - Base layer – this is a 5.5-inch high-density support foam.
 It acts as the foundational base for the mattress, providing shape and a good base layer.

-The Casper is built from 4 different layers of foam.
+The Casper is a 11-inch all foam mattress.
+It is built from three different layers of foam.

 - Cover- Casper’s cover is a two-toned design.
 The white piece of fabric on top is imported from Belgium.
 It has a soft feel, good stretch, and is quite porous (note the knit in the image below).
 The porousness helps the cover and mattress breath better, by allowing for easier airflow.